Timothy Taylor’s: REVISITED

 “The difference between Unity and the other systems is that it’s all-encompassing.

 “There are control systems for the burner but not for your hotwell tank, your steam usage, your gas usage, etc.; and I think probably the thing that’s mostly been above expectations is how quickly you can get the information and how quickly you get used to the system.
 I’m a bit of a dinosaur as far as computers and control go, but even for me it’s well set out and easy to navigate from screen to screen to find out different information in the boiler house – the trending and all the rest is straightforward.”

 Are there any comparable differences to when you didn’t have a Unity system?

-“Steam usage is part of the information Unity gives you, we have been shown on the screen how much steam is being used at any one time which is great.
-It’s very useful because quite quickly you start to see which are your main steam usages including times of day and tasks, for example, boiling up the beer – that uses a massive amount of steam, boiling up well water – that’s the second highest usage; we always expected this was the case but Unity has clarified it with actual figures.
+“Steam usage is part of the information Unity gives you, we are shown on the screen how much steam is being used at any one time which is great.
+It’s very useful because quite quickly you start to see which are your main steam usages including times of day and tasks, for example, boiling up the beer – that uses a massive amount of steam, boiling up well water – that’s the second-highest usage; we always expected this was the case but Unity has clarified it with actual figures.

 Timothy Taylor has 150 years of brewing experience and 7 award-winning beers.
 Byworth are proud to be part of the process and we look forward to continuing our long established relationship with them.

 Find out more about their championship beer here.